warning

 And we can see on the map there that Folkestone is on the south coast of England.

+Why might Mr. Oliphant be reluctant to have Bamba and Catherine return from their holiday to see their father?
 Here's Sam, saying that "Mr. Oliphant might be worried that Sophia's father might convince Bamba to go against Queen Victoria and the British Empire."
 I wonder if you had an answer similar to this one.

-True or false?
+Check for understanding, true or false?
 Sophia's father does not want Sophia and Eddie to stay with them.

 Refer to page 31 for support.